-The SDK provides a variety of configurations for this buffer, so you can tune it to your exact needs.
-In the code above, we have set the buffer to 100 milliseconds, so you’ll get data in 100ms chunks.
+The SDK provides a variety of configurations for this buffer so that you can tune it to your exact needs.
+We have set the buffer to 100 milliseconds in the code above, so you’ll get data in 100ms chunks.

 How to process data on Kafka with Python

-Whatever you do with your data is up to you — the Quix SDK just makes it easier.
-The SDK has native support for the popular pandas library which makes data processing in Python a breeze.
+Whatever you do with your data is up to you — the Quix SDK makes it more accessible.
+The SDK has native support for the popular pandas library, which makes data processing in Python a breeze.
 The parameter data handler has the following signature:

 def on_pandas_frame_handler (df: pandas.DataFrame): #Process your data here

-This example showcased the ‘DataFrame’ object which is useful for Data Science and Machine Learning tasks.
+This example showcased the ‘DataFrame’ object, which is helpful for Data Science and Machine Learning tasks.